 The cost of attendance includes tuition and fees, room and board, books and supplies, travel and personal expenses for one school year.

-2. Find Out How Much of the Award is Free Money
+2. Find Out How Much is Free Money

 Second, you need to determine the total value of all scholarships and grants (free money) you are being awarded.
-The more free money you get, the lower your out-of-pocket costs.
+The more grants and scholarships you’re awarded, the lower your out-of-pocket costs.

 Keep in mind, most colleges will expect you to report any outside scholarships.
 This could affect your overall award.
-Look into your school's financial aid policy.
+Each school's financial aid policy is different when it comes to outside or private scholarships..

 3. Find Out if Your Scholarship is Renewable

-Third, find out if the scholarship is renewable beyond freshman year.
+Third, find out if your scholarship is renewable after freshman year.

 Sadly, some colleges will entice you with a generous one-time scholarship but then leave you hanging for subsequent years.
 Find out if the scholarship is renewable and what the renewal requirements are.